vitalets/babel-plugin-runtyper/readme.md

 - [License](#license)

 ## Example
-Imagine you have comparison like `x === y` and in runtime values are `x = 1`, `y = "1"`.
+Imagine you have comparison `x === y` and in runtime values are `x = 1`, `y = "1"`.
-When executed you will get unexpected `false` result due to missing type conversion.
+When executed you will get `false`.
+In many cases this result is unexpected: you just missed type conversion.
-After applying Runtyper it will show warning as soon as such situation happen:
+After applying Runtyper it will show warning when such situation happen:

 ![Strict compare warning example](https://cloud.githubusercontent.com/assets/1473072/24467786/8b531758-14be-11e7-80da-32de20e04d38.png)